 A Running Toilet Wastes Money and Water

 The Environmental Protection Agency estimates you can reduce your water bill by 10 percent by fixing leaks around the house.
 If you’re replacing an old toilet, consider installing a low-flow model.
 You’ll save even more on your water bill if you do.

-If want to fix a running toilet, you’ll need to find what’s causing the leak.
-Here’s a step-by-step guide.
+Water keeps running in your toilet tank?
+You’ll need to find what’s causing the leak.
+Here’s a step-by-step guide:

 Look In the Tank

 Before you get started on repairs, get familiar with the parts in the toilet tank.
 Remove the cover, flush and watch the toilet go through its cycle.
 You’ll see the flapper lift, allowing water to empty into the bowl.
 The flapper will drop back into place after the tank empties.